Integrate Tracked Folders with Jira Data Center

 The Repository Browser will not display the repository if it is disabled in the Git Repositories configuration.
 The commits and code diffs in the Issue ➜ Git Commits, Git Roll Up and Project tabs will also be unavailable due to this.

 Reindexing a tracked folder

-On the Git Repositories settings page, click Actions ➜ Reindex tracked folder.
+On the Manage Git repositories settings page, click Actions ➜ Reindex tracked folder.

 This action will perform a reindex of the selected tracked folder.

 If a new repository is manually added into the local path, the Git Integration for Jira app will detect the new repository folder on the next reindex and add it into the existing tracked folder in Jira.

 If a repository folder is manually deleted from the local path, the Git Integration for Jira app will remove the repository setting from the tracked folder in Jira on the next reindex.